 Student Name: Student No.: 1.
-A brief description of the case: 2.
-The Decision and disciplinary sanction(s) impose received from the Student Conduct Board: d by the Student Conduct Board, as written in the letter you 3.
+A brief description of the case: The Decision and disciplinary sanction(s) imposed by received from the Student Conduct Board: by the Student Conduct Board, as written in the letter you 3.
 There are four grounds for which an appeal may be granted, please complete the section below: a.
-I am appealing because the Student Condu ct Hearing was not conducted fairly.
-Yes ∐ No If yes, please describe what was unfair abou it the hearing:
+I am appealing because the Student Conduct Hearing was not conducted fairly. ☐ Yes ☐ No